Amaliebra/ChatApplication/README.md

 I made this diagram before starting the project, to show a rough idea of the function of the app.

 ### What the app does at its current stage:
 When you launch the app, both the server (with a console) and the client start.
-The client initially opens the `LoginWindow`, which currently serves as a placeholder but generates a random "cringy" username on launch.
+The client initially opens the `LoginWindow`, which currently serves as a placeholder but generates a random "edgy" username on launch.
 Pressing the login button closes the `LoginWindow` and opens the `MainWindow`, where the client attempts to connect to the server.
-Currently, the only indication of a successful connection from the client side is seeing your own username in the contacts list (used as a placeholder for testing).
 The server is hardcoded to run on a specific IP (placeholder), but other computers on the same network can connect and will be able to see each other in the contacts list.
+Clicking on one of the contacts, will make you able to send direct messages to that client.

 ## Features
 - Custom scrollbar.
 - Custom minimize, maximize and exit buttons and windowbar with name and logo.
 - Reasizable window, with dragging function.
+- Status indication for server connection.
 - Asynchronous socket handling.
 - Real-time messaging.
 - Dynamically updates connected users.